yadleinc/plugins-desktop/README.rst

 Make your own plugin
 --------------------
+Each plugin has it's own ``.json`` file.
-The .json files describe the plugin to the Yadle desktop app.
+This file describes the plugin to the Yadle desktop app.
+The JSON object has the following fields:

+- ``"excludes"`` - File extensions ignored by this plugin
+- ``"includes"`` - File extensions acted upon by this plugin
+- ``"enabled"`` - Whether or not the plugin is active
+- ``"name"`` - Text that appears in the Yadle app menu

 Put the files in a yadle directory in your home.
 Ex:  /home/david/yadle